chijason99/rightmove_property_scrapper/README.md

 3. The map on each rightmove property is lazy loaded, therefore I cannot grab the accurate coordinates using selectolax when scrapping the web.
 The crime number might be inaccurate as it is using the calculated latitude and longitude from Geoapify to grab the data.

 4. The crime data in the csv file are all the crimes within 1 mile radius of the property, which makes this data too ambiguious for examining the safety of the area.
 It would be better and more reasonable to focus on a smaller area around the property.
-I notice there is a custom area crime api in [data.police.uk](https://data.police.uk/docs/) api, which I might look into and try to get a more relevant crime number
+I notice there is a custom location crime api in [data.police.uk](https://data.police.uk/docs/) api, which I might look into and try to get a more relevant crime number
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)